Birmingham Pride: 2010s

 The 2013 event had the theme of 'Equal Love', and before the profession started equal rights campaigner Peter Tatchell gave a speech in support of marriage equality.
 Barton touted the event as a "great boost" to Birmingham's economy.

 Birmingham Pride became a ticketed event in 2014.
+It was planned that Tatchell would lead the parade, which would start at noon from Victoria Square and include over 50 floats and walking groups, including an LGBT working group of Birmingham paramedics.
+Scheduled performances included Katy B, Connor Maynard, Gabrielle, Ms Dynamite, and Howard Donald of Take That.
+Tens of thousands of people were expected to attend the celebrations.
+It rained heavily on the day of the parade, though it went ahead, with Tatchell again giving a speech at its start.
+A marriage proposal occurred at the festival.

 2016 was the event's 20th year, with a theme of 'A Generation of Pride', intending to mark achievements in LGBT equality and the development of Birmingham's gay scene to include 15 bars and clubs over the previous two decades.
 It had an expected total turnout of 50,000, and was slated to feature over 100 artists and DJs.
 6,000 people took part in the parade.

 Prior to the 2018 event, Virgin Trains unveiled a train with pride-themed livery, its first stop being Birmingham.
 Headline artists at the 2018 Birmingham Pride, on 26–27 May, included Rudimental, Jake Shears and Beth Ditto.
 Tens of thousands of people attended.

 The 2019 event took place on 25–26 May.
 Andrew Moffat, who had taught lessons at Parkfield Community School since 2014 as part of a programme called No Outsiders that covered LGBT relationships and that had led to protests by some Muslim parents, led the parade with Supporting Education of Equality and Diversity in Schools member Saima Razzaq and founder of Birmingham South Asians LGBT Khakan Qureshi.